Colombia's ELN rebels say may consider ceasefire if peace talks start

 A U.S.-backed military offensive and expanded intelligence work that began in 2000 helped push the groups deeper into jungle and mountain terrain, damaging communication networks and making it more difficult to launch large-scale attacks.

-While Santos has refused to let up his offensive against either rebel group until a peace deal is signed, a possible ELN ceasefire during talks may show how serious it is about ending its struggle.
+While Santos has refused to let up his offensive against either rebel group until a peace deal is signed, the ELN’s offer to down weapons during talks may be evidence of how serious it is about ending its struggle.

 The FARC just weeks ago called an indefinite ceasefire while talks are underway.

-The two groups have battled a dozen governments since they formed in 1964 and were once rivals which fought each other.
-In recent years they have forged alliances.
+The two groups, both formed in 1964, have battled a dozen governments were once rivals and fought each other but in recent years have forged alliances.
+The ELN operates mainly in northeastern Colombia and is headed by Nicolas Rodriguez.

-Both are considered terrorist groups by the United States and the European Union.
+Both groups are considered terrorist groups by the United States and the European Union.

-The ELN, headed by Nicolas Rodriguez, wants to change government policies it says excessively benefit foreign interests.
-The FARC has called for a major overhaul of land distribution to help the nation’s poor.

-The ELN has sought peace before, holding talks in Cuba and Venezuela between 2002 and 2007.
+The ELN has sought peace before, holding talks in Cuba and Venezuela between 2002 and 2007 under former President Alvaro Uribe.
 Experts say there was a lack of will on both sides back then to agree a final peace plan.
+(Reporting by Helen Murphy Editing by W Simon)